Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 By asking this contrast question of several terms on the taxonomy, I derived six dimensions of contrast.

-- I set up a matrix to see what would be revealed about each term on the taxonomy if I thought about it with each contrast dimension.
+Step 2: I set up a matrix to see what would be revealed about each term on the taxonomy if I thought about it with each contrast dimension.
 The six dimensions of contrast were placed across the top of the matrix.
 Down the left side of the matrix I listed the terms of the taxonomy.
+See Table IV.

 - When I had finished, I noticed that sixteen of the twenty-eight terms in the taxonomy had the same configuration of contrasts along the entire row as did one other term.
 This fascinated me.
 How could they look the same when they were so different?
 For example, the uses of the journal 1.3 “pull out buried assumptions and verbalize underlying theory” and 4.2 “react to my participation as a language user” showed identical dimensions of contrast.
 I solved this by asking the dyadic contrast question again for each of the terms having a matching configuration.
 The answers revealed five new dimensions of contrast.
 In this case, the dyadic question “How are these two uses of the journal different?” evoked these new dimensions: discovered while writing vs. discovered later; outgrowth of the situation vs. student initiated; overall vs. specific.